Extraterrestrial sky: Earth and Moon from Mars

 The Earth is visible from Mars as a double star; the Moon would be visible alongside it as a fainter companion.
 The difference in brightness between the two would be greatest around inferior conjunction.
 At that time, both bodies would present their dark sides to Mars, but Earth's atmosphere would largely offset this by refracting sunlight much like the atmosphere of Venus does.
 On the other hand, the airless Moon would behave like the similarly airless Mercury, going completely dark when within a few degrees of the Sun.
 At inferior conjunction (for the terrestrial observer, this is the opposition of Mars and the Sun), the maximum visible distance between the Earth and the Moon would be about 25′, which is close to the apparent size of the Moon in Earth's sky.
 The angular size of Earth is between 48.1 and 6.6 and of the Moon between 13.3 and 1.7, comparable to that of Venus and Mercury from Earth.
-Near maximum elongation (47.4°), the Earth and Moon would shine at apparent magnitudes −2.5 and +0.9, respectively.
+Near maximum elongation (47.4°), the Earth and Moon would shine at apparent magnitudes −2.5 and +0.9, respectively, comparable to the brightness of Jupiter and Mars in Earth's sky.